Section 1. Purpose

 Section 7.
 Application Procedure

-Vacant positions are posted on the Metropolitan State web site and require a cover letter and resume to be sent to Human Resources (firstname.lastname@example.org).
+Vacant positions are posted on the Metropolitan State web site and require a cover letter and resume to be sent to the supervisor as indicated in the job posting.

-Submission of the Metropolitan State Application for Aid and the Free Application for Federal Student Aid is required only for the student to qualify for work study funds.
+Submission of the Free Application for Federal Student Aid (FAFSA) is required only for the student to qualify for work study funds.

 Section 8.
 Employment and Compensation